johnloy/esm-commonjs-interop-manual/README.md

 Still, it's consequential in the modern JS ecosystem for two reasons:

-- Developers want to make use of the full treasury of NPM packages as dependencies, regardless of their module format, and regardless of the ultimate execution runtime environment (Node, browsers, cloud functions etc.).
+- Developers want to make use of the full treasury of NPM packages as dependencies, regardless of their module format, and regardless of the ultimate execution runtime environment (Node, browsers, workers).

 - Developers increasingly enjoy authoring JavaScript as ESM, but still need to publish for execution in older runtime environments that don't fully support it.

 Put another way, developers want to pretend everything is ESM and that it "just works".
 Unfortunately, however, [it doesn't always](https://redfin.engineering/node-modules-at-war-why-commonjs-and-es-modules-cant-get-along-9617135eeca1).

-While you certainly can use a tool that hides away and mostly handles interop concerns for you through encapsulated configuration of transpilation tools (Babel, TypeScript, bundlers, etc.), as many [front-end](https://create-react-app.dev/docs/supported-browsers-features) and [full-stack](https://nextjs.org/docs/advanced-features/customizing-babel-config) app framework build tools do, understanding the issues and solutions regarding module interop illuminates what those tools do under the hood.
+While you certainly can use a tool that hides away and mostly handles interop concerns for you through encapsulated configuration of transpilation tools (Babel, TypeScript, bundlers, etc.), as many [front-end](https://create-react-app.dev/docs/supported-browsers-features) and [full-stack](https://nextjs.org/docs/advanced-features/customizing-babel-config) web app framework build tools do, understanding the issues and solutions regarding module interop illuminates what those tools do under the hood.
 Knowledge is power, should something not "just work", which is bound to happen occassionally, given the [crazy number of possible scenarios](https://sokra.github.io/interop-test/).
 It also informs you to be selective and intentional about your tools, choosing the most appropriate one/s for a given use case (for example, bundlers probably aren't the best tool when publishing a Node library).

-This article attempts to tie together disparate useful bits of info about module interop, which you would otherwise need to forage from many different sources, into the big picture.
+This reference attempts to tie together disparate useful bits of info about module interop, which you would otherwise need to forage from many different sources, into the big picture.
 It focuses primarily on understanding and properly using interop-related settings in common JavaScript  development tools.

 For those JavaScript developers impatient to get beyond the mess of interop and live now in our bright ESM-first future, I've also included [an addendum about that](#addendum).